We’re a talented and passionate team of creative individuals who are keen to support your production as best we can.

 Email address: firstname.lastname@example.org

-Craig also has evident experience in organising high profile events at the Festival for the benefit of local filmmakers and the general public, which have included the attendance of famous faces such as Michael Palin, Juliet Stevenson, Christopher Eccleston, David Morrissey, Jane Horrocks, Joe Cornish, Jessica Stevenson etc.. and has hosted numerous industry sessions/panels and screenings in collaboration with national bodies such as BAFTA, Screen Skills, Creative England, Channel 4’s Random Acts, BBC Ideas etc…
+Craig also has evident experience in organising high profile events for the benefit of local filmmakers and the general public, which have included the attendance of famous faces such as Michael Palin, Juliet Stevenson, Christopher Eccleston, David Morrissey, Jane Horrocks, Joe Cornish, Jessica Stevenson etc.. and has hosted numerous industry sessions/panels and screenings in collaboration with national bodies such as BAFTA, Screen Skills, Creative England, Channel 4’s Random Acts, BBC Ideas etc…

-Craig is also a voting member with the British Independent Film Awards (BIFA) and is a Shorts Screener for the Tribeca Film Festival.
+Craig is a voting member with the British Independent Film Awards (BIFA) and is a Shorts Screener for the Tribeca Film Festival.

 Email address: email@example.com